mail us | mail this page

 ...

-# allows read access from either consumer
+# allows read access from all consumers

 # may need merging with other ACL's